Mixing at the Batchelor Scale for White-In-Time Flows: Introduction

-\end{conjecture} The upper bound $\lambda^\kappa_{u, f_0} \lesssim -1$ has been established in the seminal work \cite{bedrossian2021PTRF} by Bedrossian, Blumenthal, and Punchon-Smith.
+\end{conjecture} The upper bound $\lambda^\kappa_{u, f_0} \lesssim -1$ has been established in the seminal work \cite{bedrossian2021PTRF} by Bedrossian, Blumenthal, and Punshon-Smith.
 Somewhat surprisingly, the corresponding lower bound is wide open.
-In fact, even showing that $\lambda^\kappa > -\infty$ for any fixed $\kappa$ requires significant work (cf.~\cite{rowan2025superexponential} for examples of deterministic vector fields with superexponential dissipation for certain initial conditions).
-For the 2-dimensional stochastic Navier-Stokes equation, Hairer, Punchon-Smith, Rosati, and Yi \cite{hairer2024lower} showed that $\lambda^\kappa \gtrsim \kappa^{-q}$ for any $q>3$.
+In fact, even showing that $\lambda^\kappa > -\infty$ for any fixed $\kappa$ requires significant work.
+For the 2-dimensional stochastic Navier--Stokes equation, Hairer, Punshon-Smith, Rosati, and Yi \cite{hairer2024lower} showed that $\lambda^\kappa \gtrsim \kappa^{-q}$ for any $q>3$.
 This constitutes the first proof of a finite lower bound for the dissipation rate of any non-autonomous velocity field.
 (For general autonomous vector fields, the situation is easier and the lower bound $\lambda^\kappa > - \infty$ can be established using PDE techniques, for example \cite[Theorem 16.4]{agmon2010lectures}.)

+While Rowan~\cite{rowan2025superexponential} constructed examples of deterministic vector fields with superexponential dissipation for certain initial conditions, there is to date no example of a smooth velocity field with $\lambda_\kappa = -\infty$.
+For discrete-time dynamical systems with pulsed diffusion, that is, alternating a transport operator with a diffusion operator of strength $\kappa$, there are multiple known examples for which $\lambda_\kappa=-\infty$, see \cite{feng2019dissipation, gonzalez2021stability}.
+This is known as \emph{collapse of the Lyapunov spectrum}.